Leikaab/apiconfig/.roo/rules-orchestrator/02_sr_code_python_guidance.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+All instructions to sr-code-python must ensure:
+- 100% unit test coverage for all code
+- Robust integration tests for all features
+- Comprehensive and up-to-date documentation

+Completion criteria should explicitly confirm these standards are met.

+---

 # Orchestrator Guidance for Instructing `sr-code-python`

 When delegating implementation tasks to `sr-code-python`, provide clear, specific instructions including the following project-specific guidance: